zbalda/IoT-Project1/README.md

-# IoT-Project1
+# IoT Project 1
-CSCI43300 Internet of Things Project 1
+CSCI43300 Introduction to Internet of Things
+Zachary Balda
+Corey Stockton

+# Step 1: Setup

+For our implementation we used Java with the Pi4J library.

+#### How to Install Pi4J

+`apt install pi4j`

-### How to Run
+#### How to Run with Pi4J
-`javac -classpath .:classes:/opt/pi4j/lib/'*' Step2.java`
+`javac -classpath .:classes:/opt/pi4j/lib/'*' StepX.java`

-`sudo java -classpath .:classes:/opt/pi4j/lib/'*' Step2`
+`sudo java -classpath .:classes:/opt/pi4j/lib/'*' StepX`

-### LEDs
-LED_01: Red, Blinking

-LED_02: Green, Dimming

-### Buttons
-primaryButton

-toggleButton

-## Step 1: Setup

-Steps we took to setup - blink application.
+#### Challenges

+After installing Pi4J we encountered a conflict between the Pi4J library and our Raspberry Pi kernel version.
+We resolved this issue by installing a Pi4J snapshot that did not conflict with our kernel version:

+`sudo dpkg -i pi4j-1.2-SNAPSHOT.deb`

 ## Step 2: Buttons and LEDs